benjamin-recht/benjamin-recht.github.io/_posts/2017-03-20-evolution.md

 ## Evolution Strategies is Gradient Ascent

-Of course, as optimizers, we think everything is the gradient method.
-(But we're totally right!)
  Let's look at the Evolutionary Strategies (ES) algorithm proposed in the paper.
 The goal is to maximize some reward function $R(x)$ where $x$ is $d$-dimensional.
 Their algorithm computes the reward function at small perturbations away from its current state, and then aggregates the returned function values into a new state.
 To be precise, they sample a collection of $n$ random directions $\epsilon_i$ to be normally distributed with mean zero and covariance equal to the identity.
 Then the algorithm updates it state according to the rule.

 $$
 	x_{t+1} = x_{t} + \frac{\alpha}{\sigma n} \sum_{i=1}^n R(x_t + \sigma \epsilon_i) \epsilon_i \,.
 $$

-Now, why is this a reasonable update?
+Why is this a reasonable update?
 Let's simplify this and consider the case where $n=1$ first.
 In this case, the update reduces to this simple iteration

 $$
 	x_{t+1} = x_{t} + \alpha g_\sigma^{(1)}(x_t)